-• emscripten is the compiler toolchain for WebAssembly that made Pyodide possible.
+emscripten is the compiler toolchain for WebAssembly that made Pyodide possible.

-3.6.2 Notebook environments, IDEs, and REPLs
+Notebook environments, IDEs, and REPLs

 - Iodide is a notebook-like environment for literate scientific computing and communication for the web.
 It is no longer actively maintained.
-Historically, Pyodide started as plugin for iodide. - Starboard notebook is an in-browser literal notebook runtime that uses Pyodide for Python. - Basthon notebook is a static fork of Jupyter notebook with a Pyodide kernel (currently in French). - JupyterLite is a JupyterLab distribution that runs entirely in the browser, based on Pyodide.
+Historically, Pyodide started as plugin for iodide. - Starboard notebook is an in-browser literal notebook runtime that uses Pyodide for Python. - Basthon notebook is a static fork of Jupyter notebook with a Pyodide kernel (currently in French). - JupyterLite is a JupyterLab distribution that runs entirely in the browser, based on Pyodide. - futurecoder is an interactive Python course running on Pyodide.
+It includes an IDE with a REPL, debuggers, and automatic installation of any imported packages supported by Pyodide's micropip.

-3.6.3 Dashboards and visualization
+Dashboards and visualization